 Our Lady of Mercy School for Young Women is proudly accredited by the Middle States Association of Colleges and Schools (MSA).
 Every seven years, we take part in the reaccreditation process.
 Through the use of surveys, data analysis, and collaborative work, this self-study protocol guides the faculty, staff, and Mercy community to assess where we currently are as a school and to create goals for where we want to be by 2027.

 The MSA requires school-wide OBJECTIVES; ACTION PLANS to reach those objectives; and specified, detailed REPORTING that documents Mercy’s process.
 This process started in January 2019 with an evaluation and appropriate revisions of Mercy’s foundation documents: Mission Statement, Belief Statements, and Profile of a Graduate.
 These documents are the building blocks for not only our MSA work, but also serve as the basis for decision making at all levels – from the classroom to the boardroom.

 - Is grounded in her Faith

 - Is a Communicator

-Click the button below to explore how Mercy is addressing the Middle States reaccreditation process.
-Also, be sure to review our Program of Studies which demonstrates how leadership training is infused throughout our curricula.
+Click the buttons below to explore how Mercy is addressing the Middle States reaccreditation process, learn more about our Leadership Distinction Program, and review our Program of Studies which demonstrates how leadership training is infused throughout our curricula.